nshah1503/nshah1503/README.md

 # About Me:
-Currently a CS grad based in SF, bay area.
+Currently a CS grad out of San Francisco, bay area.
 I'm working on price modeling in 5g networks.
 If you're looking to develop/collaborate on low-level projects hmu, let's make something cool.
 Looking for full-time software engineering opportunities based in US.

 ## 🌐 Socials: